delaiglesialab/DigitalRhythmsProject/questionnaires-an.md

 3. Finally, once you've **re-named** the file, upload that and fill out the questionnaire <a href="https://docs.google.com/forms/d/e/1FAIpQLSfmus7ZGrjeCBVHGkXRey-aU1y0DbflYQ1iivucsFOyBtBSHg/viewform?usp=sf_link" target="_blank">here</a>

-    ***Please read the notes below before filling the form, it will save you a lot of time and effort.***

     <img src="https://www.google.com/images/about/forms-icon.svg" height="40" width="40">

-    Helping notes:

-    1. In data upload, only use the Android - HTML option to upload the file, the other upload options are to be left empty.
-If any question mentions Jupyter-notebooks or anything about emails, leave it blank!

-    2. The form is common for e-mail timestamps and android timestamps, do **NOT** answer the questions that are asked towards e-mails if submitting android data.
-(Both android and e-mail have one section specifically pertaining to them, and the data collection page and lifestyle questions are common for both)

-    3. Vacation days only regard large holidays like semester breaks,days when you were being taught online is counted as a working day.
-Your data from Last October to present will be used, so please mention any large vacations between **October 2019 to December 2020.**

-    4. No need to mention holidays observed: just mention the weekends you get (Saturday and Sunday/Sundays only, etc.)

 ### and you're done!
 We hope it did not take too long for you!